Māui: Māui slows the sun

 In former days, the sun used to travel quickly across the sky, leaving not enough daylight time for working and eating.
 Māui proposed to catch the sun and slow it down.
 Armed with Murirangawhenua's magic jawbone and a large amount of rope, Māui and his brothers journeyed to the east and found the pit where the sun-god Tama-nui-te-rā slept during the night-time.
 There they tied the ropes into a noose around the pit and built a wall of clay to shelter behind.
 Tama-nui-te-rā was caught in the noose and Māui struck him with the jawbone until he surrendered and agreed to travel slowly across the sky.

 The death of Māui

-His last trick, which led to his death, involved the Goddess Hine-nui-te-pō.
-In an attempt to make mankind immortal, he changed into a worm and Māui entered her vagina, intending to leave through her mouth while she slept; but was crushed by the obsidian teeth in her vagina.
+Māui's last trick led to his death and involved Hine-nui-te-pō, the goddess of death and the underworld.
+In an attempt to make mankind immortal by reversing the natural birth process, he transformed into a worm and entered Hine-nui-te-pō's vagina, intending to leave through her mouth while she slept.
+However, she was awoken by pīwakawaka (fantails) who had burst into laughter at the sight of Māui entering her vagina.
+Angered, Hine-nui-te-pō crushed Māui to death with the obsidian teeth in her vagina.